stefanbeatovic/Project-2-AJAX-Music/readme.md

 #### Links & access (1 pt)

-- GitHub repository link is present
+- GitHub repository link is present, as well as Live URL
-- No video link
+- No video link, provided directly in Canvas as a file

-Score: 0.5 / 1 (partial credit)
+Score: 1 / 1

-#### ⭐ Total: 1.5 / 5
+#### ⭐ Total: 4.5 / 5

 ### FINAL SCORE SUMMARY
 Category	Points Earned	Max Points: